FlorianEagox/sethpainter.com/content/blog/telegrambot.md

 ---
-title: Create a contact form with a Telegram bot
+title: Create a Contact Form with a Telegram Bot
 categories:
   - programming
 description: Create a contact form for your website with minimal code using the Telegram bot API